pablo-puyat/blah/README.md

 #### 1. File Watcher Module

-The file watcher is responsible for monitoring log files and distributing new entries to the system.

 **Responsibilities:**

 - Monitor specified files for changes
-- Read new content efficiently
+- Read new content
-- Parse log structure
 - Distribute entries to processing pipeline

+#### 2. Display Module

+**Responsibilities:**

+- Listen to log channel
+- Output entries to terminal
+- Provide TUI to navigate entries
+    - paging for individual entries
+    - collapse and entries

-#### 2. Storage Module
+#### 3. Storage Module

 SQLite-based storage system for log persistence and searching.